creacore-team/creacore-ruleset/README.md

-# Creacore Ruleset for PHP-CS-Fixer
+# Creacore Ruleset for PHP_CodeSniffer

 Creacore ruleset, combination of PSR-2 and Allman indent style